TSR, Inc.: Tabletop and board gaming in the Williams era

-Other products
+Expansion into other products

 Under Williams' direction, TSR solidified its expansion into other fields, such as magazines, paperback fiction, comic books, and collectible games.
 TSR's book division was a traditional powerhouse for the company, especially due to the comparatively low costs in producing novels compared to role-playing supplements which required commissioning art and play-testing.
 The most notably successful novel series of the era was R. A. Salvatore's Drizzt series, set in the Forgotten Realms.
 Starting with The Crystal Shard in 1988, many of Salvatore's books would go on to reach the paperback bestseller lists.
 TSR eventually moved into publishing hardcover novels as well with Salvatore's The Legacy, published in 1992.
-It made the top of the New York Times bestseller list within weeks.
+It made the top of The New York Times Best Seller list weeks after its release.

 The Dille Family Trust, of which Lorraine Williams was a part, held the rights to the Buck Rogers license.
 Williams personally encouraged TSR to produce Buck Rogers tie-in material.
-TSR would end up publishing a Buck Rogers board games, novels, a comic book, and a role-playing game based on the AD&D 2nd Edition rules.
+TSR would end up publishing Buck Rogers board games, novels, a comic book, and a role-playing game based on the AD&D 2nd Edition rules.
 TSR's Buck Rogers projects were commercial failures.